 - Add a description: This short description includes the context in which you'd use this message as well as keywords you and your teammates might search on to find this message later.
 This is for internal use only.

 - From Name - The name which will show up in the recipient's email box.
 Best practices dictate that this name should be recognizable to the recipient (they're more likely to open the email if they recognize the name of the person sending it).

 - From Email Address - The email address which will show up in the recipient's inbox.
 This should be a real email address monitored by someone at your organization.

-- Reply-To Email Address - This email address to which emails will be sent if a recipient replies to the auto responder message.
-Again - this should be a real email address monitored by someone at your organization.
+- Reply-To Email Address - This is the email address to which emails will be sent if a recipient replies to the autoresponder message.
+This should be a real email address monitored by someone at your organization.

 - Email Subject Line - The subject line of the email which will be sent.
 Try inserting their first name to increase open rates.
 To the right of this field, use the control shown below to add merge fields to your email.
 Merge fields enable you to insert dynamic text elements into your forms and messages.

 Edit Default Autoresponders Using the Visual Editor

 Format your text and make arrangements like any other message via the Visual Editor for Activities and Messaging.
 Since the topic of email creation has been handled in the Email documentation, please refer to it for further information.